Australian Open: Novak Djokovic beats Carlos Alcaraz and gets closer to a 25th Grand Slam title

 Djokovic overcame it all, just as he has so often along the way to so many triumphs, moving into the semifinals at Melbourne Park for the 12th time with a 4-6, 6-4, 6-3, 6-4 victory over Alcaraz in a scintillating showdown Tuesday night between a pair of stars born 16 years apart and at opposite ends of their careers.

+“I just wish that this match today was the final,” Djokovic said.
+“One of the most epic matches I’ve played on this court.
+On any court.”

-The action was non-stop, the shot-making brilliant, even as the match stretched on for more than 3 1/2 hours and nearly to 1 a.m. — never more so, perhaps, than when Alcaraz saved a break point that would have put Djokovic ahead 5-2 in the fourth set, allowing him to serve for the win.
+The action was non-stop, the shot-making brilliant, even as the encounter stretched on for more than 3 1/2 hours and nearly to 1 a.m. — never more so, perhaps, than when Alcaraz saved a break point in the fourth set.
 The 33-stroke exchange was the longest of the evening, and when it ended with Djokovic sailing a forehand long, the capacity crowd at Rod Laver Arena went wild.
 Djokovic reached for his bothersome leg and yelled toward his entourage; Alcaraz, his chest heaving, leaned on a towel box and grinned.

 Turned out that only delayed the final result.

-With his wife, son and daughter cheering in the stands, the No. 7-seeded Djokovic prevailed thanks to the sort of remarkable returning and no-mistakes-made groundstrokes against Alcaraz that now-retired rivals Roger Federer and Rafael Nadal dealt with for years.
+With his wife, son and daughter cheering in the stands — Dad joked about the late hour afterward — the No. 7-seeded Djokovic prevailed thanks to the sort of remarkable returning and no-mistakes-made groundstrokes against Alcaraz that Big Three rivals Roger Federer and Rafael Nadal dealt with for years.

+“I felt like I was controlling the match, and I let him get into the match again,” Alcaraz said.
+“When Novak is at this level, it’s really difficult.”

 Djokovic enjoyed some of his own best efforts in the latter stages, pointing to his ear or blowing kisses or spreading his arms while puffing out his chest.
 There was the forehand winner on a 22-stroke point that earned the break for a 5-3 lead in the third set.
 There was that set’s last point, which included a back-to-the-net sprint to chase down a lob.
 Alcaraz wasn’t shy, either, shouting “Vamos!” and pumping his fists after one particularly booming forehand in the fourth set.

+When the match ended, Djokovic yelled toward his team’s box, before giving his coach, Andy Murray, a hug.
+Then Djokovic applauded for No. 3 seed Alcaraz as he left the court.

+“I’m sure we are going to see a lot of him,” Djokovic said.
+“Maybe not as much as I would like.”

 On Friday, Djokovic’s 50th major semifinal will come against No. 2 seed Alexander Zverev, a two-time runner-up at majors who beat No. 12 Tommy Paul 7-6 (1), 7-6 (0), 2-6, 6-1.
-The other men’s quarterfinals are Wednesday: No. 1 Jannik Sinner vs. No. 8 Alex de Minaur, and No. 21 Ben Shelton against unseeded Lorenzo Sonego.
+Djokovic said he hopes he can recover in time to face Zverev at full strength.

+This was the eighth Djokovic vs. Alcaraz meeting, but the first at the Australian Open — and the first that wasn’t in the semifinal or final.
+Zverev called it “a clash of generations” between “two of the best players that probably ever touched a tennis racket.”

 Howard Fendrich has been the AP’s tennis writer since 2002.
 Find his stories here: https://apnews.com/author/howard-fendrich.
 More AP tennis: https://apnews.com/hub/tennis